BiLSTM-CNN-CRF for Sequence Labeling: A Tutorial

 char_to_id, id_to_char = create_mapping(train_sentences, level='char')

-tag_to_id, id_to_tag = create_mapping(train_sentences, level='tag')pythonWe also load GloVe embeddings into a matrix and initialize missing embeddings randomly:
+tag_to_id, id_to_tag = create_mapping(train_sentences, level='tag')pythonWe load GloVe into a matrix and initialize any out-of-vocabulary words randomly within the same range as the GloVe values:

 word_embeds = np.random.uniform(-np.sqrt(0.06), np.sqrt(0.06), (len(word_to_id), 100))